richardmillen/etude-2-net-patterns/README.md

-# etude-2-networking-patterns
+# Étude 2 - Networking Patterns
-A study of networking patterns over TCP &amp; UDP, with implementations in Go
+A study of networking patterns over TCP & UDP, with implementations in Go